cytopia/devilbox/README.md

 ## Intranet overview

-The Devilbox comes with a pre-configured intranet on `http://localhost`.
+The Devilbox comes with a pre-configured intranet on `http://localhost` and `https://localhost`.
 This can be explicitly disabled or password-protected.
 The intranet will not only show you, the chosen configuration, but also validate the status of the current configuration, such as if **DNS records** exists (on host and container), are directories properly set-up.
 Additionally it provides external tools to let you interact with databases and emails.

 * **Virtual Host overview** (validates directories and DNS)
 * **Database overview** (MySQL, PgSQL, Redis, Memcache, ...)